kevoreilly/CAPEv2/docs/book/src/installation/guest_physical/creation.rst

         chapter.

     .. note::
-        For analysis purposes you are recommended to use Windows XP Service Pack 3, but Cuckoo Sandbox also proved to work with Windows 7 with User Access Control disabled.
+        For analysis purposes you are recommended to use Windows 7 with User Access Control disabled.

-When creating the physical machine, Cuckoo doesn't require any specific configuration.
+When creating the physical machine, CAPE doesn't require any specific configuration.
 You can choose the options that best fit your needs.